hawonp/StudyBoard/README.md

 ## Where to get the Latest Version of StudyBoard?
 - The [dev](https://github.com/hawonp/StudyBoard/tree/dev) branch of this git repository will always be the latest development version of StudyBoard
-- The [main](https://github.com/hawonp/StudyBoard) branch will have the latest production version of StudyBoard
+- The [main](https://github.com/hawonp/StudyBoard) branch of this git repository will always have the latest production version of StudyBoard

 ## Step 1) Local Development Prep
 - Download/Clone the [main](https://github.com/hawonp/StudyBoard) branch of StudyBoard